Squarespace Review Highlights

 Squarespace Customer Support

-It is their policy to reply to every email message in less than 1 hour, no matter what time you send in support requests.
+It’s Squarespace policy to reply to every email message in less than an hour, no matter what time of day or night you send a support request.

 Squarespace Tutorial Resources

 Squarespace provides an extensive library of video tutorials that guide you step-by-step through using the tools.
 We found these videos incredibly helpful when figuring out the basics of using Squarespace, and they saved us a lot of time.

 The videos are organised into series such as Getting Started, which includes videos on First Steps, Site Style, and ‘Your Pages & Navigation’ – all covering the relevant tools in easy-to-understand detail.

 The written articles in Squarespace’s knowledgebase aren’t as informative as the videos, but they are searchable.
 And of course, it’s quicker to scan a written guide than watch a video.

 Get help, ideas and tips from support staff and other users on Squarespace Answers, the site’s busy community forum.

 The best way to get a feel for the forum is to click the tags under Popular Topics on the right.
 For example click ‘blog-page’, ‘slideshow-gallery’, ‘css’ or ‘mobile’ to see all discussions on that topic.